 When $\sigma_w^2>\bar\sigma_w^2$, $\frac{(1+\sigma_u^2)\sqrt{\eta}\sqrt{1-\eta}}{\psi}< \sqrt{1-\eta}$, i.e., the optimal filter applies a reduced gain to the input $w$, compared with the gain $\sqrt{1-\eta}$ of the corresponding term in the expression for $y$.
 This results in the lower intensity of the filtering error; see Figure~\ref{fig.compare}.
 The figure confirms that when the intensity of the thermal noise $w$ is sufficiently large, the optimal equalizer is able to reduce the degrading effect of the auxiliary noise $w$ by trading it for a smaller intensity noise injected through the channel $z$.
 On the contrary, when the noise $w$ has low intensity, such trade-off is not possible, and the filter resorts to passing the channel output $y$ through without any modification.

-We conclude the example by pointing out that for a beam splitter of transmittance $\eta$, the optimal equalizer~(\ref{eq:50.2}) can be implemented using a single beam splitter with the transmittance $\frac{(1+\sigma_u^2)^2\eta}{(\sigma_u^2\eta+\sigma_w^2(1-\eta))^2}$.
+We conclude the example by pointing out that for a beamsplitter of transmittance $\eta$, the optimal equalizer~(\ref{eq:50.2}) can be implemented using a single beamsplitter with the transmittance $\frac{(1+\sigma_u^2)^2\eta}{(\sigma_u^2\eta+\sigma_w^2(1-\eta))^2}$.
 I.e., the optimal channel-equalizer system has the configuration shown in Fig.~\ref{fig:bsplusbs}.